-However, if you don’t spend much at department stores and supermarkets, then the Standard Chartered WorldMiles World Mastercard® is a good option.
-It stands out for their overseas spending rate at RM1.33 per AirAsia point.
+However, if you don’t spend much at department stores and supermarkets, then the Standard Chartered WorldMiles World Mastercard is a good option.

-This is followed by Maybank Visa Signature, but earning points from local spending requires more effort for sure.
-The only card to offer a lower rate when spending locally is for CIMB World Mastercard, which has a more balanced rate of RM4 for one AirAsia BIG point when you spend locally, and RM2 when you spend overseas.
+This is followed by Maybank Visa Signature, but earning points from local spending require more effort for sure.
+The only card to offer a lower rate when spending locally is for CIMB World Mastercard.
+This card offers RM4 for one AirAsia BIG point when you spend locally, and RM2 when you spend overseas.

-The best credit card to get AirAsia BIG points would have to be Standard Chartered WorldMiles World Mastercard® due to the lower overseas spending rate to get an AirAsia point.
+The best credit card to get both AirAsia BIG points and Enrich Miles would have to be Standard Chartered WorldMiles World Mastercard due to the lower overseas spending rate to get rewarded.

 While Citi Rewards Credit Card instantly stands out for having the same rate for both local and overseas spending, plus it doesn’t give the lowest rate overall other than for local spending if you meet the requirements.

-Despite having a slightly high local spending rate to get 1 AirAsia point, Standard Chartered WorldMiles World Mastercard still offers the best rate in getting points overall for both airlines.
+Despite having a high local spending rate to get AirAsia points, the Standard Chartered WorldMiles World Mastercard still offers the best rate in getting points overall for both airlines.
 For every 2 WorldMiles you earn, you get 1 point for your favourite airline, which makes it great if you’re hoping to get points for either one of these airlines.
 But getting those points require you to spend RM3 for 1 WorldMiles point locally, and RM2 for 3 WorldMiles points overseas.

 Earn WorldMiles Points from retail spendingConvert WorldMiles Points into MAS, Singapore Airlines, Air Miles, or AirAsia Miles